rencheckyoself/single_player_foosball/README.md

 Launch Files:
 - `view_table.launch`: Launch rviz and display the urdf along with the joint state publisher gui.
+  - use_gui, default: true.
+Set this to false to turn off the joint state publisher
+  - rviz_config, the location of the rviz configuration file
+  - with_rviz, default: true.
+Set to false to not launch rviz.

 Configuration:
 - `table_params.yaml`: measurements of the physical table.
 Changing these will update the urdf.